SAP-samples/teched2022-IN262/exercises/ex1/README.md

 You should now have a good understanding and familiarity of standard settings provided by SAP along with ability to Edit/Create existing or new settings.

 Now, we configure the tool specific to the organizational landscape.
-Continue to - [1.3.1.
-Configuring Integration Assessment Tool](/exercises/ex2)
+Continue to - [Configuring Integration Assessment Tool](/exercises/ex2)